Techboy-Shivam/calculator/README.md

 ## 📄 License

-MIT © 2025.
+MIT © 2026.
 Free to use, modify, and distribute.
+All Right Reserved to Techboy-Shivam

+Don't forget to ⭐